CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_Lesson6_Lab4_Deploy_Defender_for_Endpoint.md

    ```

    **Verification checklist:**
-   - [ ] Two ASR rules are configured (actions 1 and 2).
+   - Two ASR rules are configured (actions 1 and 2).
-   - [ ] Controlled folder access returns 2 (Audit).
+   - Controlled folder access returns 2 (Audit).
-   - [ ] All three firewall profiles are Enabled.
+   - All three firewall profiles are Enabled.
-   - [ ] You successfully listed processes, startup entries, and security events.
+   - You successfully listed processes, startup entries, and security events.

      ![](../Media/lesson6-p1t1p24.png)

+2. This is optional:

-2. **Clean up** — undo the changes so the VM is back to its starting state:
+   **Clean up** - undo the changes so the VM is back to its starting state:

    ```powershell
    # Remove the two ASR rules you added